h3xar0n/aws-security/README.md

     - Session policies (e.g. for federated user sessions)
 5. Finally, AWS then processes the policies against the request context to determine if it is allowed.
 ![Policy Evaluation Diagram](PolicyEvaluationHorizontal.png)
+### ADFS
+![adfs.png]
+1. Corporate user accesses the corporate Active Directory Federation Services portal sign-in page and provides Active Directory authentication credentials.
+2. AD FS authenticates the user against Active Directory.
+3. Active Directory returns the user’s information, including AD group membership information.
+4. AD FS dynamically builds ARNs by using Active Directory group memberships for the IAM roles and user attributes for the AWS account IDs, and sends a signed assertion to the users browser with a redirect to post the assertion to AWS STS.
+5. Temporary credentials are returned using STS AssumeRoleWithSAML.
+6. The user is authenticated and provided access to the AWS management console.

 ## AWS EC2
 - If you connect to your instance using SSH and get any of the following errors, "Host key not found in `[directory]`", "Permission denied (publickey)", or "Authentication failed, permission denied", verify that you are connecting with the appropriate user name for your AMI *and* that you have specified the proper private key (.pem) file for your instance.